 The insurance industry has also noted an increase in the cost of disasters.
 Taken at face value, these increasing losses present new challenges for disaster-risk management.
 However, disaster risk is driven by a plethora of factors, including population, wealth,land-use, and demographics.
 Add into the mix natural variability in the frequency and severity of events, anthropogenic climate change,and the implementation of resilience policies, and it becomes clear that disaster-risk management is a complex and challenging field.

 Using publicly available economic loss estimates from the insurance industry (Swiss Re and Munich Re) for the period 1980-2013, we investigated the economic cost of past disaster events if they were to occur today.

 However, as discussed, factors such as population and wealth have risen over the past two decades and inflation, too, has had its impact on losses.
-These must be corrected for, or "normalised,"if we are to compare past and more recent disasters on alike-for-like basis.
-Inflation and gross domestic product (GDP)data from sources such as the World Bank are typically used to normalise economic losses.
+These must be corrected for, or "normalized,"if we are to compare past and more recent disasters on alike-for-like basis.
+Inflation and gross domestic product (GDP)data from sources such as the World Bank are typically used to normalize economic losses.

-After normalisation, annual economic losses from natural hazards on a global scale exhibit no significant trend through time.
-Future work will investigate whether any trends exist in the normalised data set for specific perils and regions, with a particular focus on developing nations.
+After normalization, annual economic losses from natural hazards on a global scale exhibit no significant trend through time.
+Future work will investigate whether any trends exist in the normalized data set for specific perils and regions, with a particular focus on developing nations.